percona/percona-xtradb-cluster/doc-pxc/source/errata.rst

 -------------------

 Following are incompatibilities between PXC 5.5.33 and older versions:
+ - wsrep_sst_donor now supports comma separated list of nodes as a consequence of bug :bug:`1129512`.
+This is not compatible with nodes running older PXC.
+Only workaround is to upgrade Galera package.
+Upgrading the full PXC is strongly recommended, however, just upgrading PXC galera package will do for this.
  - Due to bug :bug:`1222122` Xtrabackup SST works differently, hence won't be compatible with older Xtrabackup SST found in older PXC versions.
 Hence it is strongly recommended to upgrade the donor/joiner if other node is upgraded already before SST.

   Any of the following workarounds can be used: